 “Don’t disconnect from future revisions to this.“

-I tweeted a link to our Tornado Watch vs. Tornado Warning info page.
+On March 2, 2020, I tweeted a link to our Tornado Watch vs. Tornado Warning info page.
 How to prepare.
 What to do.
 Because things were getting worrying with 2012 on the brain.

 From there, everything built, but by late afternoon/early evening Monday, things had not yet escalated, and we were wondering about the forecast, waiting for something to initiate.
 Storms were ongoing across the state line in Kentucky.
-Their tornado warnings going off in local TV markets, so Nashville-based TV meteorologists were interrupting network TV, prompting some of the worst people on social media to thumb out tweets and Facebook messages protesting interruptions to the Bachelor.
+Their tornado warnings were going off in local TV markets, so Nashville-based TV meteorologists were interrupting network TV, prompting some of the worst people on social media to thumb out tweets and Facebook messages protesting interruptions to The Bachelor.
 I took to Twitter to use the Bachelor as a way to storytell about how models varied for us, the models still weren’t sure what would happen here.

 Early Monday evening we were asking everyone to “Check back” for updates.
 Stuff can change, tornadoes possible.

-At 8 PM, the latest hourly run of the High Resolution Rapid Refresh (HRRR) model was alarming.
+At 8 PM, the latest hourly run of the High Resolution Rapid Refresh (HRRR) model arrived.
+It was alarming.
 I don’t want to get lost in the meteorology but if that model was right there was reason to be concerned.
 But the HRRR isn’t always right, and there is often a disconnect between a model advertising a supercell capable of making a tornado and the actual making of a tornado.
 Already in place were basic supercell-favorable ingredients, but there wasn’t a storm yet.
 Instability was low; without even a storm to track it was hard to really believe a supercell was likely.

 Then I saw it on radar at 11:07 PM.
-A tornadic supercell, this one wasn’t moving northeast like the others.
-It was moving due east and it was more than an hour away, coming at us.
+A tornadic supercell.
+It wasn’t moving northeast like the others.
+It was due west of us, moving due east, and it was more than an hour away, coming right at us.

 I sent the first tweet about it at 11:12 PM and glued myself to the radar.

 At 11:16 PM, the Storm Prediction Center announced a Tornado Watch.
-The Tornado Watch singled out that supercell, noted a 20% probability of a strong tornado for us.
+The Tornado Watch singled out that supercell, and noted a 20% probability of a strong tornado for us.
 We started to worry about people who had already gone to bed.

 Twenty minutes later that storm wasn’t turning northeast like the others were, like I was hoping.
 It was staying east.

-It was obviously a supercell, but was it going to be a tornado-producing supercell?
+At that point we knew it was a supercell, but was it going to be a tornado-producing supercell?
 Not all supercells produce tornadoes.

-You have to understand as the supercell moved east, it got closer to three radar sites, one in Hopkinsville, the big one in Nashville at Old Hickory, the third, a low-range, high-updating site near Nolensville, TBNA.
-It’s like most things.
-The closer it is, the better you can see it.
-Hail, damaging winds, tornado becomes a bit clearer as it nears, but radar “vision” isn’t perfect.
+As the supercell moved east, it got closer to three radar sites, one in Hopkinsville, the big one in Nashville at Old Hickory, the third, a low-range, high-updating site near Nolensville, TBNA.
+Storms are like most things.
+The closer you are to it, the better you can see it.
+Hail, damaging winds, tornado features becomes a bit clearer as storms near radar sites, but radar “vision” isn’t perfect.

-Before midnight, the supercell developed, then lost, a “hook” on its SW side.
-It was falling apart, forming, then falling apart.
-We call it “cycling,” the idea being the bad part comes back around on a revolution.
+Before midnight, as the supercell raced closer, it lost its “hook” on its SW side.
+The storm was falling apart, forming, then falling apart.
+We call that “cycling,” the idea being the bad part comes back around on a revolution.
 It was probably producing a tornado, tornado would lift, the storm would reorganize, reproduce the tornado.
 Cycling.

 At 12:05 AM, about a half hour before the tornado redeveloped in our city, I tweeted